bayesai/bayesai.io/README.md

 # bayesai.io
 Website for bayesai.io
 Blog documenting techniques based on the bayes formula.
+Does not contain much yet.